-3.2.2.3.
+3.4.3.
 Bottleneck analysis

-As it can be seen in the section 3.2.2.1, the dramatic loss of efficiency is not a general problem for the entire model but instead is localized in few specific routines.
+As it can be seen in the section 2.2.1, the dramatic loss of efficiency is not a general problem for the entire model but instead is localized in few specific routines.
 Therefore, we focused our detailed analysis on the routines identified as bottlenecks, given that improving these routines will have a higher impact in the performance of the model.

 In order to know if the bottleneck problems are related with communication or with computation, we measured the parallel efficiency of the model, since it gives information about the proportion of time spent in useful computation and communication.
-Analysing the bottlenecks, we can see that even in the 16-cores case the parallel efficiency is bad, especially for the limhdf, and it gets worse when we increase the number of cores.
+Analysing the bottlenecks, we can see that even in the 16-cores case the parallel efficiency is bad, especially for the limhdf, and it gets worst when we increase the number of cores.

-Figure 4: Parallel efficiency of the routines limhdf (blue) and dynspg (red) for executions done with 16, 32, 64, 128 and 256 cores.
-The region 1 corresponds to the routine limhdf and the region 2 corresponds to the routine dynspg.
+Figure 4: Parallel efficiency of the routines limhdf (blue) and dynspg (red) for executions done with 16, 32, 64 and 128 cores.

+Region 1 corresponds to the routine limhdf and Region 2 corresponds to the routine dynspg.